Last Updated on October 6, 2014 by Ed Joven

-Pancit Malabon is a type of pancit that originated in Malabon City, Metro Manila, Philippines.
+Pancit Malabon Recipe is a type of pancit that originated in Malabon City, Philippines.
 It has a yellow-orange color due to a sauce that includes patis (fish sauce) and bagoong (shrimp paste).
-Its toppings draw heavily from the fresh seafood that is available in the area and may include fresh shrimp, squid, oysters, and hard-boiled duck or hen eggs, as well as pork.
+Pancit Malabon toppings draw heavily from the fresh seafood that is available in the area and may include fresh shrimp, squid, oysters, and hard-boiled duck or hen eggs, as well as fried pork.

 Pancit Malabon Ingredients:

 - 1 teaspoon salt

 - 1 tablespoon finely minced garlic

 - 1/2 teaspoon freshly ground pepper

 - 1 cup diced tokwa or bean curd sold in Oriental food stores)